nicolas-melo/qVDCC/README.md

 - `cross_validation.csv`: table with the results fo the cross validation of each algorithms models.
 This file if the output of `cross_validation.py`.

 ## Run on IBMQuantum Experience
-Run the best trained model using [**Wine**](https://archive.ics.uci.edu/ml/datasets/Wine) dataset on a provider in IBMQ Experience to validate the QDVMC algorithm on real devices.
+Run the best trained model using [**Wine**](https://archive.ics.uci.edu/ml/datasets/Wine) dataset on a provider in IBMQ Experience to validate the qVDCC algorithm on real devices.
 This command run the inference and fine tuning the model in a real quantum device.

     python3 run_qiskit.py [provider_name]